Travel Iceland

 Meanwhile, winter is the perfect time to see the northern lights, as well as the volcanic features covered in snow.
 It’s a particularly beautiful time of year.

 While the Diamond Circle is open all year round, if there are heavy snows some of the highland roads can be closed.
 That’s why it’s really important that you check the weather and road conditions before you set off, particularly in winter.
-You can do this at road.is and the Icelandic Met Office.
+You can do this at the road.is and the Icelandic Met Office.

 2. Plan your route in advance